eugeniopaglino/eugeniopaglino/README.md

 - 👋 Hi, I’m @eugeniopaglino.
 I am a doctoral student in demography at the University of Pennsylvania
 - 👀 I’m interested in the computational social sciences, data visualisations, and GIS.
 I love maps!
-- 🌱 I’m currently learning javascript, machine learning, and GIS
-- 💞️ I’m looking to collaborate on visualisation projects or machine learning applications
+- 💞️ I’m looking to collaborate on computational social science projects, visualisation projects, or machine learning applications
 - 📫 My email is paglino@sas.upenn.edu

 <!---